 Nils Kavanagh Trio (Ireland / Wales)

-Award-winning Sligo pianist Nils Kavanagh leads an energetic and explorative piano trio of Ireland’s top jazz performers, with Derek Whyte on double bass and Miles Ronayne on drums.
+Award-winning Sligo pianist Nils Kavanagh leads an energetic and explorative piano trio of Ireland’s top jazz performers, with Benedict Stephens on bass and Sam Green on drums.
 Winner of the Young Irish Jazz Musician of the Year 2022-2024 and rising star on the UK and Irish jazz scene, Nils is already making his mark on contemporary jazz with a unique compositional voice and a fearless approach to improvisation.

 Ruta-Di (England)